Everybody needs Christ, especially those who think they already have Him.

 We often found this ministry awkward to carry out.
 The parents of these youths were top shelf believers, and we weren’t keen to offend them by suggesting their kids were fake Christians.
 Nor did we want to come across as judgmental.
 When a person insists that they have believed in Jesus and are saved, period, I’m not going to argue with them, and insist it isn’t so.
 At the end of the day, salvation is an internal reality defined by God in the Bible, and the individual must judge whether or not he or she owns it.
 It cannot be decided by external parties.

 Yet we loved those kids, and felt it was unloving to play along with a charade.
 In fact, it’s awkward for any Christian to notice long-term unsaved people right under their noses.
 We’d like to think that due to our considerable influence, everyone within a one hundred yard radius of our lives has already been saved, or soon will be.
 Yet, the unsaved are all around us—next door, at our family reunions, and, yes, even in our churches.
 The Apostle Paul spoke of false brothers (c.f.
 Gal.
 2:4), who had infiltrated groups of early believers.
-They apparently though of themselves as genuine Christians, because they liked Jesus, and were circumcised.
+They apparently thought of themselves as genuine Christians, because they liked Jesus, and were circumcised.
 It is especially painful when the “false” moniker describes our children, our siblings, our cousins, and our best childhood friends.

 We love these people and want them to believe in a gospel that actually delivers something to them.